In Defense of Water Baptism by Immersion . . . ?

 Why were the apostles almost all martyred?
 Jesus foresaw that too.
 Yet they all kept preaching the Gospel even though they were hated by most of the world.

 Off topic Diana.
 Stay focused.
+We are talking about water baptism by immersion!

 God put humanity in a perfect setting.
 But humans make stupid mistakes.
 They drink and drive, baptize in rushing water, eat the fruit from the wrong tree, or reject the offer to have their sins covered.

 (yawn) Come on Diana, this is very simple.
 None of the tens of thousands of people (many were children) would have drowned during water baptism if the practice (sacrament) of water baptism was never invented in the first place.
-Natural bodies of water are dangerous.
+Natural bodies of water can be dangerous.
 You know that, I know that.

 I have personally rescued three children who might have drowned had I not been there and noticed what was happening.

-1I was but a lad of 10 years old back in the late 60's enjoying a day of swimming recreation with family and friends when I noticed a much younger child, with a worried look on her face, float past me on a very small Styrofoam board, about to be swept under a bridge and out into the Pacific Ocean, which was just beyond the bridge.
+1 - I was but a lad of 10 years old back in the late 60's enjoying a day of swimming recreation with family and friends when I noticed a much younger child, with a worried look on her face, float past me on a very small Styrofoam board, about to be swept under a bridge and out into the Pacific Ocean, which was just beyond the bridge.
 I grabbed her and pulled her to the river bank and walked her to her parents, who had no idea what had just happened.

 2 - I was in my late teens back in the mid 70's, swimming with friends in the ocean.
 I noticed the younger brother of my friend struggling in the waves, being pulled farther out as he struggled to swim toward the shore.
 I had my swim fins on so I was more able to fight against the strong pull of the outward tide.
 I easily swam out, grabbed him with one hand and in a minute or two had him standing in waist deep water.